Thinklab-SJTU/Bench2Drive/README.md

 5. [Citation](#citation)

 ## News <a name="news"></a>
-  - [2024/06/05] Bench2Drive realases the Full (10000 clips), evaluation tools, baseline code and benchmark results.
+  - [2024/06/05] Bench2Drive realases the Full dataset (10000 clips), evaluation tools, baseline code, and benchmark results.
   - [2024/04/27] Bench2Drive releases the Mini (10 clips) and Base (1000 clips) split of the official training data.

 ## Dataset <a name="dataset"></a>